0

 Why “Consent” Does Not Work Here as a Concept

-Across different testimonies, the same pattern repeats: men from the “inner circle” carried special spiritual status, and sexual intimacy with them was presented not as a personal initiative, but as part of the spiritual path.
+Across different testimonies, men from the “inner circle” carried special spiritual status.
+Sexual intimacy with them was presented not as a personal initiative, but as part of the spiritual path.
 Refusal was treated as a breach of hierarchy.

-Victim “A” formulated this mechanism in a Channel 12 interview in one sentence: “He built individual relationships with each woman in order to achieve spiritual enlightenment.”
-There is no coercion in the legal sense in that formulation.
+Victim “A” put the problem in one sentence in a Channel 12 interview: “He built individual relationships with each woman in order to achieve spiritual enlightenment.”
+In ordinary legal terms, that formulation does not sound coercive.
 That is exactly the problem for the investigation.

 A Structure with Political Cover